internet-relay-chat/IRCP/README.md

 * Checking for IPv6 availability *(SSL= in 005 responses may help verify IPv6)*
 * Support for IRC servers using old versions of SSL
 * Create a seperate log for failed connections *(Sync to file every hour maybe)*
-* Colored output option
-* Added daemon mode *(24/7 scanning heavily throttled in this mode)*
-* Add overlapping logs option *(Do not skip networks we already have logs for,just update them with new changes)*
 * Add snapshot boolean for rbl/proxy detection/scanning
 * Ability to link multiple IRCP instances running in daemon mode together for balancing